-Schema.org is a collaborative effort between major search engines to provide a structured framework around which search engines can effectively determine the meaning of a page and its underlying content.
-By aiding a search engine's understanding of a website through Schema markup, a business not only makes its site more understandable, but simultaneously creates rich content that makes its site more favorable in search engine result rankings.
+Schema.org is a collaborative effort between major search engines to provide a structured framework that search engines use to effectively determine the meaning of a page and its underlying content.
+By aiding a search engine's understanding of a website through schema markup, a business not only makes its site more understandable but simultaneously creates rich content that makes its site more favorable in search engine result rankings.

-With over 10 million sites using schema.org to markup their websites, Schema tagging will likely become the de facto vocabulary that search engines will default to when indexing data, entities, and the relationships between them.
-Despite the power and reach of search engines, they are still machines and not humans, so Schema tags allow businesses to make it clear to search engines what they want to convey in their content.
+With over 10 million sites using Schema.org to markup their websites, schema tagging will likely become the vocabulary that search engines will default to when indexing data, entities, and the relationships between them.
+Despite the power and reach of search engines, they're still machines, and schema tags allow businesses to make it clear to search engines what they want to convey in their content.